DanielLankry/Football-Vision-Stats-ML/README.md

 ## 🤝 Contributing

-We welcome contributions to this project\!
-Here’s how you can help:
+We welcome contributions to this project!
+Here's how you can help:

 1.  **Fork the repository**.
 2.  **Create a new branch**: `git checkout -b feature/your-feature-name`.